irfanrizvidev/my-template-repo/README.md

 #### HTML Validated
 The html is validated using w3school HTML validator and the following result if found:
 ![html validation](assets/pics/github/HTMLValid.png)
+The image above shows that invalid character is used in the google fonts api link.
+It is normal to see this error and causes no problems.
+The second is a warning which is not serious.

+### Usability Testing
+#### Ease of use
+* The website is easy to use and distinct sections are created for different tasks.
+* All of them have only relavent information to that section.
+* The nav bar has all the links to all the sections.
+* The sections are consistent.
+* main menu fixed to be accessible on each section.

+#### Content Checking
+The content is consistent and relavent to each sections and appropriate styling is used for each section's content.

 ## Deployment